-- Healthy bees, with brood of appropriate ages within the hive. - Bees orientate quickly to new environment following transportation and begin foraging in suitable conditions a) Adopt hive husbandry practices to ensure any treatment of bees avoids unnecessary harm and suffering to bees.
+- Visually healthy bees, and brood.
+Appropriate amount of bees to cover and nurse the brood relative to the season. - Bees orientate quickly to new environment following transportation and begin foraging in suitable conditions where nectar or pollen is available. - Hives moved an appropriate distance when shifted, to avoid field bees returning to the original location and perishing a) Adopt hive husbandry practices to ensure any treatment of bees avoids unnecessary harm and suffering to bees.